Cruise Ship Medical Jobs

 - Majority of experience in one or more of the following areas: Emergency Medicine, Family Medicine, Critical / Intensive Care, Cardiology, Anesthetics, Remote Medicine.
 Additional qualifications such as Diploma in Primary Emergency Care, Diploma in Anesthetics or FCEM are preferred

 - Additional skills such as Ultrasound are advisable and certificates such as Advanced Trauma and Pediatric Life Support are also required by some cruise lines

-Cruise ship nurse jobs entail professional registration, post-graduate experience and ACLS certification.
+Cruise ship nurse jobs entail professional registration, post-graduate experience and ACLS / ALS certification.
 Please see the list below: